How To Run The Boston Marathon

 No. A qualifying time simply means you can submit an application for the race during the short registration period.

 So how can you improve your odds of getting accepted?
 The honest answer (and one that’s easier said than done): improve your qualifying time.
-Thanks to field size limitations and increasing interest in the event, the Boston Marathon has established cut-off times for each qualifying standard.
+Thanks to field size limitations and increasing interest in the event, the Boston Marathon has established cut-off times for each qualifying standard when the number of applicants has exceeded the field size, as with the 2024 race.
 This is a time frame below the standard that entrants need to run in order to be accepted into the race.

 Again, there’s no hard and fast rule here—the cut-off times vary.
 In 2019, for example, the cut-off time was 4min 52sec, meaning an 18- to 35-year-old woman would need to run a 3hr 25min 8sec marathon in order to get accepted.
-For the past two years, however, the cut-off time has been zero for the last two years, however, so entrants just one second below their qualifying standard (3hr 29min 59sec, for example) were accepted into the race.
+In 2022 and 2023, however, there was no cut-off time, so all entrants who ran their exact qualifying standard or faster were accepted into the race.

-Look out for announcements, or the resulting fall-out on social media, in the fall.
+Look out for announcements, or the resulting fall-out on social media, in the fall, after the application period closes.

 When does the qualifying window open?